Alicia Limtiaco: U.S. Attorney

 In 2010, Delegate Madeleine Bordallo recommended Limtiaco to President Barack Obama for the position of U.S Attorney.
 She was sworn in on June 21, 2010.
 She recommended that her deputy Phil Tydingco succeed her as Guam AG, but Governor Felix Perez Camacho appointed John Weisenberger.
 She replaced George W. Bush appointee Leonardo Rapadas who had served since 2003.

+Post-U.S. Attorney

+2018 election

+Limtiaco also ran as a candidate for Lieutenant Governor of Guam in the 2018 gubernatorial election as the running mate of senator Frank Aguon Jr, in the Democratic gubernatorial primaries.
+She lost the primary to Lou Leon Guerrero and Josh Tenorio.

+2026 election

+In February 2026, Limtiaco entered the political scene and publicly announced her run to become Guam's next congressional delegate in 2026.
+She will face current Republican Delegate James Moylan in the general election.